Medellín: Art in the early 20th century

-Medellín clubs, many of them dating to the end of the 19th century became a center for intellectual and industrialist movements, like Club Union (founded in 1894) and Club Campestre (founded in 1924).
-In 1909 the Circo España was created, and Bolívar Theater, in 1919.
+Medellín clubs, many of them dating to the end of the 19th century, became a center for intellectual and industrialist movements, like Club Union (founded in 1894) and Club Campestre (founded in 1924).
+In 1909, the Circo España was created, and Bolívar Theater in 1919.
 The art nouveau Junín Theater was demolished to build the Coltejer Tower, now the tallest building in the city.
 Cine Colombia, the first movie distributor of the country, was founded in Medellín in 1927.

 Growth in the second half of the 20th century

 Colombia entered a new era of political instability with the murder of presidential candidate Jorge Eliecer Gaitán in Bogotá in 1948.
 Political violence spread in the rural areas of Colombia, and farmers fled to the cities.
 The Valley slopes became overpopulated with slums.

 As the population of Medellín grew quickly during the 1950s, industrialists, traders and local government created the "Medellín Master Plan" (MMP) (Plan Piloto), a plan for the expansion of the city into the Aburrá Valley that would lead to the creation of the first metropolitan area in Colombia.
 Paul Lester Wiener and José Luis Sert were the architects who led the project.
 Among the main features of the MMP were the canalization of the Medellín River, the control of new settlements on valley slopes, the creation of an industrial zone in the Guayabal District, the planning of the city to be in harmony with the river, the construction of a city stadium, and an administrative center in La Alpujarra.
+Little of the plan was actually done.

 In 1951 the city had 358,189 inhabitants, but 22 years later, in 1973, the population had tripled to 1,071,252.
 The population explosion had several consequences for the MMP.
 The urban limits of the city grew to areas that were not contemplated in the MMP, so that Medellín now reached the urban areas of other cities of the Aburrá Valley, like Envigado, Bello and Itagüí; the new Medellín settlers were poor families without enough credit to buy their own homes, so several neighborhoods were built beyond the MMP; several old downtown buildings were demolished to construct tall towers, offices, and avenues.

-In 1968 the Second Conference of CELAM was held in Medellin expressing a preferential option for the poor.
+In 1968 the Second Conference of CELAM was held in Medellín expressing a preferential option for the poor.
 The traditional Junin Theatre along the Santa Elena was demolished to build the Coltejer Tower.
 The huge migration into Medellín provided workers for the expansion of textile factories, being modernized in this period, but it also created new problems for the city: higher unemployment, lack of services for poor areas, urban violence in several districts, and collapse of any hope of a transport system.